-Today I’m sharing how to make homemade Instant Pot Applesauce.
+Today I’m sharing how to make homemade Instant Pot Applsauce.
 In just 5 minutes cooking time and a quick zoom of your immersion blender, you can have have a big, warm batch of delicious applesauce for your family.

 Instant Pot Applesauce Recipe

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….Shall We?? 🙂